 Kitchari gives strength and vitality, while playing a key role in nutritional healing.
 It’s a potent blood purifier.
 In Traditional Chinese Medicine, mung beans are used to strip environmental toxins out of the tissues which is especially helpful for the reproductive organs, liver and thyroid gland health.

 Kitchari, being both rice and beans, is a complete protein.
 It provides ten essential amino acids.
 Animal proteins are “complete” in that they contain all ten essential amino acids, but plant foods need to be combined to make a “complete protein.”
 Rest assured that this wholesome meal is complete and totally satisfying, no matter what your diet may be.
-Give it a try and see for yourself!

 In India, kitchari is often the first food for babies, not only because it is so easy to digest, it also heals and soothes the intestinal wall.
 It’s also fed to monks and yogis to help create a sense of stillness and deep inner calm to assist in spiritual inquiry and meditation practice.

-Make kitchari when you are sick, when you are sad, when you are cleansing, for others when they are under the weather, when you can’t be bothered to cook, when you come back from a long trip, when you need to regain strength, when you need some serious comfort food.
+Make kitchari when you are sick, when you are sad, when you are cleansing, for others when they are under the weather, when you can’t be bothered to cook, when you come back from a long trip, when you need to regain strength, or when you need some serious comfort food.